The Role of Yoga and Exercise in Recovery

 Our Values & Goals

 Yoga is not the only method of physical exercise that has proven immensely beneficial for recovering addicts and alcoholics.
 Attending the gym for as little as 30 minutes several times per week has proven to be very beneficial for those in early recovery.
 Not only is physical exercise crucial to comprehensive recovery (recovery of the mind, body, and spirit), but physical activity helps those in early recovery work through aggression and other newly surfacing and sometimes overwhelming emotions.
-The importance of gender-specific inpatient treatment is made even more apparent when dealing with the role that exercise plays in the lives of newly sober addicts and alcoholics.
+The importance of individualized inpatient treatment is made even more apparent when dealing with the role that exercise plays in the lives of newly sober addicts and alcoholics.

 Physical health is a crucial component of every program of recovery, and we at the Lighthouse Recovery Institute work to incorporate yoga and exercise on a near-daily basis.